 Undergraduate Student Opportunities in Academic Research (USOAR) Overview

 Welcome to the UVA Undergraduate Student Opportunities in Academic Research Program, otherwise known as USOAR.
-This is a new program that targets rising first-, second- and third-year undergraduate students who do not have previous significant experience in research and are looking to participate in paid research opportunities with faculty members within their area of interest.
+This is a new program that targets rising first-, second- and transfer undergraduate students who do not have previous significant experience in research and are looking to participate in paid research opportunities with faculty members within their area of interest.
 USOAR not only introduces students to the enriching experiences surrounding researchand and provides them with the chance to build strong relationships with faculty.
 It also seeks to attract students with financial need and from underrepresented populations and provide them with a path into research.
 Students apply for a student research position with a particular faculty member who will oversee their progress throughout the course of the semester or year.
 Some positions also give students the opportunity to work with advanced undergraduate peer mentors and graduate student researchers.
 Students will spend 5-10 hours per week working with their faculty supervisor in research-related tasks or projects.

-When most students think of research at UVA, they think of research within the sciences.
+When most students think of research at UVA, they often think of research within the sciences.
 USOAR offers opportunities in the sciences but it also offers research opportunities in the humanities and social sciences.
-The 2013–14 pilot USOAR program included positions with faculty members in Batten, Curry, Arts & Sciences, Engineering, and Medicine.
-Thanks to a generous grant from the Jefferson Trust, USOAR will continue to serve students during the upcoming 2014-15 academic year with a goal of 30 program participants.
+In 2014-15, the USOAR program included positions with faculty members in Batten, Curry, Arts & Sciences, Engineering, and Medicine.
+Thanks to a generous grant from the Jefferson Trust, USOAR will continue to serve students during the upcoming 2015-16 academic year with a goal of 50 program participants.

 The USOAR application will open on July 6th.
 The deadline to submit applications for USOAR 2015-16 is August 7th.
 Click here to join a mailing list with announcements about the USOAR program: email@example.com

 Who may apply?